nicholaskeytholeong/splunk-storm-mobile-analytics/README.md

 This is not a Splunk officially supported library.

 #License
-The Mobile Analytics with Splunk Storm is licensed under the Apache License 2.0.
+The Mobile Analytics with Splunk is licensed under the Apache License 2.0.
 Details can be found in the LICENSE file.